Illingworth Kerr: Professional career

 The Kerr's lived in Montreal for a period, where Illingworth Kerr collaborated on illustrations of Canada for the 1939 New York World's Fair.
 The Kerrs were back in Saskatchewan in the winter of 1939–40.

 There he undertook commissions for the Lumsden restaurant owner Charlie Wong, and exhibited his work at the Regina Art College.

-The Kerr’s moved to British Columbia and lived in turn in White Rock, Cultus Lake and Vancouver.
+The Kerrs moved to British Columbia and lived in turn in White Rock, Cultus Lake, and Vancouver.
 Kerr taught at the Vancouver School of Art from 1945 to 1947.
 He often exhibited his paintings at this time.
 He became a member of the British Columbia Society of Artists and the Federation of Canadian Artists, then headed by Lawren Harris.

 Kerr was appointed director of the art department of the Provincial Institute of Technology and Arts (now Alberta University of the Arts) in Calgary in 1947.
 Soon after arriving Kerr was made a director of the Calgary Zoological Society and an associate director of the Calgary Stampede.
 Kerr was given commissions to paint portraits of prominent Albertans such as Grant MacEwan, Harry Strom and John C. Bowen.
 Kerr was president of the Alberta Society of Artists from 1952 to 1953.
 He also wrote short stories, illustrated many publications, and was a member of the Canadian Authors Association.
 In 1954 he studied with Hans Hofmann in Provincetown, Massachusetts.

-He attended Emma Lake Artist's Workshops in 1955 and 1957.

-Kerr received a Canada Council Award in 1960 and traveled in England and France in 1960–61.
+He attended Emma Lake Artists' Workshops in 1955 and 1957.
+Kerr received a Canada Council Award in 1960 and travelled in England and France in 1960–61.

 Kerr retired from teaching in 1967 and entered a period of great artistic productivity, painting landscapes and also making drawings and prints of animals.
 He received an honorary doctorate from the University of Calgary in 1973.

-The Kerrs began to spend their winters in the warmth of St. Lucia, Arizona, Maui, Barbados, Jamaica and Mazatlan.
+The Kerrs began to spend their winters in the warmth of St. Lucia, Arizona, Maui, Barbados, Jamaica, and Mazatlan.

 Mary Spice Kerr died in 1982.
 In 1983 Illingworth Kerr was named to the Order of Canada.

-He died in Calgary on 6 January 1989 at the age of 83.
+He died in Calgary tragically by suicide having gone blind on 6 January 1989 at the age of 83.
 The Alberta University of the Arts Gallery was renamed the Illingworth Kerr Gallery in September 1990.